scalacenter/scala-3-migration-guide/README.md

 ## Content

 The `/docs` folder in this repository contains:
+- [compatibility.md](docs/compatibility.md): The Scala 2 to Scala 3 compatibility reference.
-- [dotty-rewrites.md](docs/dotty-rewrites.md): A list of the dotty rewrite rules.
+- [dotty-rewrites.md](docs/dotty-rewrites.md): The documentation of the Dotty rewrite rules, that can be performed by the compiler.
 - [cross-build.md](docs/cross-build.md): A tutorial for cross building your codebase.
 This is something that library maintainers would be interested in.
 - [upgrade.md](docs/upgrade.md): Applications do not require cross building.
-You can jump straight and upgrade them to Scala 3 by following this tutorial.
+You can jump straight and upgrade yours to Scala 3 by following this tutorial.
 - [macros.md](docs/macros.md): General knowledge about migrating macros.

 The structure of this repository is not fully defined yet.